 What is a FIR?
-Your Neighborhood Professor
+Who is Eligible?

 The Faculty-in-Residence (FIR) Program is one of the signature experiences at the University of North Carolina Greensboro which seeks to foster a community of care and facilitate an environment where learning and living are intertwined.
 The program intends to attract dynamic faculty with diverse interests and afford them the opportunity to engage in the life of the undergraduate residential community.
 The FIR program is a collaborative partnership sponsored by the Office of Housing and Residence Life, Division of Student Affairs and the Office of the Provost.